 - A change in the color or volume of sputum (saliva and mucus)

-- Recurring bronchitis or pneumonia or other lung problems.
+- Recurring bronchitis, pneumonia or other lung problems.

 Symptoms of lung cancer elsewhere in the body

 - Memory loss, unsteady walking or other neurological (related to the nervous system) symptoms